YiyunLiu-Ivy/ICTV-TaxonomyChallenge_VISTA/Pipeline_instructions.md

    Score = 1 - Distance
    ```
 ## Step 9: Standardize Species Column with Binomial Nomenclature
 To ensure compliance with ICTV standards, the species column in the classification template is standardized using the binomial nomenclature.
 Run the Pipeline_scripts/Binomial_Species_name_update.py script to map the latest species nomenclature in VMR_MSL39(Datasets/VMR_MSL39.v4_20241106.csv) with the classification table.
 Further more, species that are not updated in VMR is looked up manually in the https://ictv.global/taxonomy/find_the_species tool.
+The final result which is in the form of ICTV-Challenge classification template is Results/Classification_Template_VISTA.csv.

 # Troubleshooting
 - Verify input file formats or paths if errors occur.